 Presidential hopefuls Donald Trump and Bernie Sanders are about as ideologically opposite on the political spectrum as any two candidates in recent memory.
 Both of them, however, are in agreement on one issue: free trade.
-Read more of this post
+Continue reading “Made in USA is Less of an Option”

 Because manufacturers (and others) don’t always do what they say, surveys of their intentions on hiring and investment and the like should always be taken with a big boulder of salt – the more so since the questions are often asked and the answers given in a political and policy context.